Keeping our Patients and Staff Safe

-- Childbirth patients – one support partner, one additional adult visitor and one credentialed doula during the entire hospital stay
+- Childbirth patients: one support partner, one additional adult visitor and one credentialed doula during the entire hospital stay.

 - A support person must be 16 years of age or older.

 - If you are driving a patient to their appointment or watching children during an adult’s appointment, we ask that you wait in your car and do not wait inside the clinic.